Here’s what you need to know to initiate adverse action during the background check review process.

 Step 2: Waiting period

-The FCRA requires a reasonable amount of time, considered a waiting period, before taking final action.
-This gives the candidate time to dispute any incorrect or outdated information in the report or provide evidence of rehabilitation or additional information to consider.
+Once you’ve sent the pre-adverse action notice, you must allow the candidate a “reasonable” amount of time, considered a waiting period, to respond.
+This gives the candidate a chance to review the background check report and dispute any information they believe is inaccurate or outdated or provide evidence of rehabilitation or additional information to consider.

-If you determine it’s still appropriate to move forward with Post-Adverse Action despite the information provided by the candidate, or if the candidate does not dispute the report by the end of the waiting period, then you can send the Post-Adverse Action Notice.
+If you determine it’s still appropriate to move forward with adverse action despite the information provided by the candidate or if the candidate does not dispute the report by the end of the waiting period (or the dispute did not result in an updated report), then you can send the post (or final) adverse action notice.